Nurou/Nurou/README.md

 ## Hi there and welcome 👋🏽

 I get a kick out of making things more pleasant to use.
-Here's what I'm currently up to:
+I'm currently:

 - 🎓  Completing a BSc in computer science
 - 🌱  Working at the University of Helsinki as a research assistant
-- 💭  Interested in: user interfaces, API development, functional programming
+- 💭  Interested in: web development, UX, mathematics
 - 📫  How to reach me: [Twitter](https://twitter.com/joelhassannoor) or [Email](mailto:joel.nhn@gmail.com)

 ### Often work with: